9th June 2018

 The Wirral’s Real Ale Trail has been a huge hit with Ale lovers over the last 2 years.
 The unique bus based moving festival tours great pubs and micro breweries by shuttle-bus around the Wirral all day.
 Shortlisted for Event of the Year 2016 by Wirral Tourism Awards.

-This year the Wirral’s bus based Real Ale Trail Festival is on Saturday 7th October and we will be visiting 10 of the best pubs on the Wirral.
+The next Wirral’s bus based Real Ale Trail Festival will be in June 2018 and we will be visiting 10 of the best pubs on the Wirral.
 Sample unique ales some of which are just brewed for the trail – but don’t worry, the pubs also support local Gin makers, cider and lots of other bar drinks too.
-This year the trail will include Heswall into its route – it’s certainly the first time we’ve had a giant Windmill to visit!

 Marine Promenade, Wallasey CH45 2JT

 Thurstaston Road, Irby, Wirral CH61 0HA, United Kingdom